 I was surprised to find this question inspires a lot of controversy in the ADHD realm.
 In case you aren’t familiar, ADHD is classified as a disability–one that’s protected under the Americans with Disabilities Act.
-Although some are still not on board with it’s existence, the medical community, insurance, and the government all classify it was a disorder.

 And that dichotomy is basically where many still exist today.

 So is ADHD good or bad?
 Blessing or Curse?

 Each side of the argument has some good things to offer and some pretty big drawbacks.